Lead teacher: Mrs Sampson

 The School Games Mark

 The School Games Mark is a Government led award scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Registered schools can apply annually through a short application form which will be marked by their local School Games Organiser (SGO).
 Their application will be graded as either bronze, silver, or gold.
-Those schools which consistently achieve the gold award will also be offered the opportunity to upgrade this to platinum.
+Hertford St Andrew were awarded Silver for the 2021/2022 school year.

 For further information about School Games, go to: https://www.yourschoolgames.com or https://www.yourschoolgames.com/schools/hertford-st-andrew-cofe-primary-school/